cforall/resolv-proto/logs/lab_notes.md

 ## 4-6 Sep 2018 ##
 * Start on adding lexical scopes to resolver
+  * Variable shadowing is an issue -- maybe I can just not put the shadowed variables in the new scope, using a ScopedMap for the manglenames in the cfa-cc end
+  * Maybe have a "next scope" iterator at the end of each scope?
+    * findNext() on first insert into a new scope

 ## 22-30 Aug 2018 ##
 * Go back to debugging breadth-first resolution order